 Established in September 1996 by the NSW Government to celebrate the contribution made by Myles and Milo Dunphy to conservation, the Dunphy Wilderness Fund provides a million dollars per annum for the purchase of private and leasehold lands within NPWS identified wilderness areas.

-In 1997, the Carr Government enshrined the wilderness family partnership - Myles and his son Milo Dunphy - in legislation by a minor amendment to the Wilderness Act.
+In 1997, the Carr Government enshrined the family wilderness partnership of Myles and his son Milo Dunphy into legislation by a minor amendment to the Wilderness Act.

 Areas of the most significant acquisitions include Guy Fawkes (over 24 000 ha), Macleay Gorges (over 24000 ha), Ettrema wilderness (2500 ha) and Washpool wilderness (2700 ha).